Exploring the possibility of a complex-valued non-Gaussianity measure for quantum states of light: Conclusions

 \section{Conclusions}

 In this work we ventured to give an application-flavored interpretation of the recently introduced quantum Wigner entropy~\cite{Zach2021}.
 To this end, we introduced the WRE and defined $\mu[W]$ such that under the condition of Eq.~\eqref{eq:condition_gaussian_channel} behaves as a proper non-Gaussianity measure.
-Our measure can serve as a figure of merit of the quality of non-Gaussian states, generated by partial non-Gaussian measurements on Gaussian states.
+Our measure can serve as a computational tool to aid in assessing the quality of non-Gaussian states, generated by partial non-Gaussian measurements on Gaussian states.
 Indeed, the nGM introduced in this work holds information on the negative volume of the Wigner function in a naturally emerging way.
 At the same time, $\text{Re}\mu[W]$ provides an extra layer of information on the non-Gaussian character of the underlying state.
+One would need the combination of negativity and a relative entropy measure, such as the quantum relative entropy \cite{Genoni2008}, to simultaneously distinguish between Gaussian states, non-Gaussian states with zero negativity, and non-Gaussian states with non-zero negativity.
+The novelty of our measure is that it is able to distinguish between these three types of states on its own.

-We anticipate that our work will spark interest in non-Gaussian state engineering in the following way: Optimizing the Gaussian state under partial photon detection and the (partial) photon number pattern~\cite{Su2019}, to generate a state whose $\mu[W]$ is close to $\mu[W_{\text{GKP}}]$, where $W_{\text{GKP}}$ is the Wigner function of the physical (i.e., finite squeezing) GKP state.
+As pointed out in Section \ref{sec:apps_cat}, high fidelity between a circuit and target state does not always mean the circuit state will possess the desired phase space characteristics of its target.
+It is in these circumstances where we think our measure will flourish.
+Specifically, we anticipate that our work will spark interest in non-Gaussian state engineering in the following way: Optimizing the Gaussian state under partial photon detection and the (partial) photon number pattern~\cite{Su2019}, to generate a state whose $\mu[W]$ is close to $\mu[W_{\text{GKP}}]$, where $W_{\text{GKP}}$ is the Wigner function of the physical (i.e., finite squeezing) GKP state.
 Examination and comparison of the error-correcting properties of the measure-optimized states (in contrast to fidelity-optimized states) is an open question for forthcoming work.

 Moreover, for future theoretical endeavors, complete understanding of the properties and physical meaning of $\text{Re}\mu[W]$ is of potential interest.
 It is worthwhile to examine the potential use of $\mu[W]$ within the context of a non-Gaussianity resource theory (i.e. from the point of view of monotones).
 Lastly, we believe that the conditions of Eqs.~\eqref{eq:condition_gaussian_channel} and~\eqref{eq:SuffAndNec} are interesting in their own right; non-negative Wigner functions are known to satisfy them, however it is interesting that a plethora of partialy-negative Wigner functions (e.g. cat states and GKP states under thermal loss) also seem to numerically satisfy them, as the strong evidence presented in this work suggests.
 Therefore, a complete understanding of which states under the action of which Gaussian channel, respect said conditions is another possible future research path.